kizunanocoin/docs/docs/integration-guides/key-management.md

 ##### Error Response

-Response if the wallet_id isn't found in nano\_node:
+Response if the wallet_id isn't found in kizunano_node:
 ```json
 {
   "error": "Wallet not found"